AllisonBolen/LinearAlgebra/Assessments/Assessment3/A3InClassQ1.md

 #Question 5:
 A. If John and Jane have the opportunity to rent more land for planting at $2000 per acre for the growing season, should they?
 Explain.
 * No, the cost of more land outweighs the profit.
 Since the cost of 2000$ is more than the shadow price which is 0, buying more land would not affect the optimum.
-We technically also have 5 acres of land left over at optimum.
+We technically also have 5 acres of land left over at optimum, so there is no need to buy more, land is not our limiter right now.
 B. John and Jane find a fertilizer distributor who can sell them fertilizer at $55 per ton.
 Should they purchase more?
 * Yes, 55 < 125/2.
 C. How much additional profit (if any) could John and Jane expect if they had an additional 10 workers?
-* If they hired an additional 10 workers there total workers would be 110 and their profit would go up by 25*10 because the shadow price of a worker is 25 per worker they would gain 250 in profit
+* If they hired an additional 10 workers their total workers would be 110 and their profit would go up by 25*10 because the shadow price of a worker is 25 per worker they would gain 250 in profit.
 D. For parts 5a and 5b, what is the maximum John and Jane could rent/purchase and still have the same optimal basis?
+Using the final tableau that they computed you cant determine how much fertilizer to buy while maintaining the basis.
+If we take the current final RHS and the current column for fertilizer we can calculate the limits[20, 20, 5] + deltaF.
+[-1/4, 3/8, -1/8] >= [0,0,0] thus:
+20 - df * 1/4 >= 0
+20 + df * 3/8 >= 0
+5 - df * 1/8  >= 0
+Then:
+df >= 80
+df >= -53.3
+df >= 40
-* If they rent up to
+* They can rent up to 40 more tons of fertilizer with out changing the basis.
+You would do the same process for the land column and RHS.
+Resulting in dl * 0 >= -20 dl * 0 >= -20
+dl >= -5
+Where dl is the change in land.
+Though I am not entirely sure how to interpret this result.
+You cant buy any more land without changing the basis.
 E. Look again at part 5c.
 If John and Jane have 10 extra workers, how much of their land should they plant with corn versus wheat?